aiven/aiven-docs/docs/products/kafka/howto/best-practices.md

 ## Configure acknowledgments for received data

-The `acks` parameter in the client producer configuration controls how the success of a write operation is determined.
+The `acks` parameter in the producer configuration controls how the success of a write operation is determined.
 Choose the appropriate setting based on your data reliability needs: